Techtonica/curriculum/runtime-complexity/runtime-complexity.md

 - [JavaScript I - VI lessons](/javascript)

 ### Motivation
+While computers are lightning fast, some code can run faster than other code.
+When computer programs get larger and larger, a slow runtime can be noticeable to the user.
+Luckily, code can be written in efficient ways.
 Understanding runtime complexity is important for multiple reasons:
 - It will help you write fast code
 - It is a driving force when choosing which data structures to use in real-world coding
 - You will be asked about it in technical interviews

+*Which companies use runtime complexity?* Almost all tech companies are interested in hiring someone who writes code that executes quickly, so interview candidates are frequently asked to consider how long it may take a computer to execute their code.

 ### Objectives
 **Participants will be able to:**